20th-Century Fisheries and Settlement Patterns

 Some island fishers also sailed to the Labrador coast each summer to catch fish there, although this practice fell into decline after the 1920s.
 The Labrador fishery was particularly beneficial to people living in areas where the shore fishery was overcrowded or where cod stocks were depleted due to overfishing, such as at Conception Bay.
 Two groups prosecuted this branch of the saltfishery: stationers established a base on shore and fished each day from small boats, while floaters lived onboard their fishing vessels and travelled up and down the coast in search of cod.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 22.06.001), QE II Library, Memorial University, St. John's, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 22.06.001), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 The final arm of the industry, the offshore bank fishery, required fishers to work far from their homes for weeks at a time.
 Fishers typically sailed to the Grand Banks in wooden schooners, sealing steamers, and other ocean-going vessels during the early decades of the 20th century.
 Once on the banks, fishers rowed dories and small open boats to nearby fishing grounds early each morning to catch cod with handlines, trawl lines, and jiggers.
 They returned to the larger vessels several times each day to unload their catch, which they also gutted, split, and salted while at sea.
 Vessels made up to four trips to the banks each season, which typically ran from March until October, and remained there for weeks before returning home.
 It was largely men and older boys who prosecuted the bank fishery, leaving their other family members at home.